-- As of February 2018, there are more than 18,000 families on the waiting list for Section 8 (government subsidized) housing, and no new applicants are being accepted at this time.
+- In 2023, there were more than 15,000 families on the waiting list for Section 8 (government subsidized) housing in Tucson.

-- The poverty rate in the Tucson metro area was 18.3% in 2017.
-According to MAP AZ, this ranks Tucson 11th out of 12 western metro areas– Denver has the lowest poverty rate (10.2%) while the only metro area with a higher rate than Tucson is El Paso with a 21.8% rate.
+- The poverty rate in the Tucson metro area was 14.9% in 2022.
+According to MAP AZ, this ranks Tucson 10th out of 12 western metro areas.

 Cost-burdened families are left with little cash available for other basic necessities of life such as food, transportation and healthcare.
 The financial pressure filters down into all areas of life.
 Studies have shown that affordable housing can greatly improve the quality of life and has the following benefits:

 Affordable housing provides critical stability for low-income households paying over half of their income on housing, and lowers the risk that vulnerable families become homeless.

 High housing costs leave low-income families with little left over for other important expenses, leading to difficult budget trade-offs.
 Affordable housing increases the amount that families can put toward other important household needs and savings.

 Housing instability can jeopardize children’s performance and success in school, leading to lasting achievement gaps, while a stable environment contributes to improved educational outcomes.